Emmotes/ic_spoilers/docs/commodore krux.md

 # Commodore Krux

+This evergreen champion is almost certainly going to release with a Xaryxis content drop.
+We just don't know which yet.

 > The giff Commodore Krux of the Second Wind met a group of adventurers in the Happy Beholder to recruit them to fight against the astral elves of the Xaryxian Empire.

 [Wiki](https://forgottenrealms.fandom.com/wiki/Happy_Beholder)